28th Apr 2014 | Wells Fargo

 Top-70 on tour for all-around ranking

-The last five winners all ranked inside the top-70 for the PGA Tour’s ‘all-around-ranking’ which collates numerous metrics such as adjusted scoring, putting, GIRs and driving.
+Four of the last five winners ranked inside the top-70 for the PGA Tour’s ‘all-around-ranking’ which collates numerous metrics such as adjusted scoring, putting, GIRs and driving.

 Players that fit all five trends: